cacabish/MusicXML-Cleaner/README.md

 SOFTWARE.

 ### A Word from the Developer
 This program is not intended to be a strictly formal piece of software, nor follow standard industry protocols.
-This is intended as a fun, personal project for aiding those who use MuseScore when arranging for [www.NinSheetMusic.org](https://www.NinSheetMusic.org/), which includes myself, whilst keeping it open source for other contributors to further its development as new bugs are discovered and as new version of MuseScore are released.
+This is intended as a fun, personal project for aiding those who use MuseScore when arranging for [www.NinSheetMusic.org](https://www.NinSheetMusic.org/), which includes myself, whilst keeping it open source for other contributors to further its development as new bugs are discovered and as new versions of MuseScore are released.
 Thanks! :D